pupilfirst/wd201-scripts/backend-dev-with-express/connect-express-with-postgres/README.md

   dialect: "postgres"
 });
 ```
-In these lines, we are providing few key information to Sequelize about the Postgresql database.
-Which includes, **database name** (*todo-app* in this case), *database username* and *password*, *host* and *dialect*.
-In dialect, we are providing the `postgres` as we are working with PostgreSQL.
+In these lines, we are providing a few key information to Sequelize about the PostgreSQL database.
+This includes, **database name** (*todo-app* in this case), *database username* and *password*, *host* and *dialect*.
+In dialect, we are providing `postgres` as we are working with PostgreSQL.
 Remember, using Sequelize we can connect with other database services as well, like MySQL, SQLite etc.

 Next,
 ```js